ctrliq/ascender-install/docs/gke/README.md

 In order to run the Ascender installer for GKE, some Google Cloud artifacts must be created manually:
-- A Google Cloud Project must exist to place the GKE cluster into.
-A Google Cloud Project is a resource container within Google Cloud Platform (GCP) that organizes and manages resources like virtual machines, databases, and storage.
-It provides boundaries for access control, billing, and quotas.
-  - Instructions on how to create a Google Cloud Project can be found here: (Creating and managing projects)[https://cloud.google.com/resource-manager/docs/creating-managing-projects]
 - APIs within the Project must be enabled:
   - [Cloud DNS API](https://console.cloud.google.com/marketplace/product/google/dns.googleapis.com)
   - [Kubernetes Engine API](https://console.cloud.google.com/marketplace/product/google/container.googleapis.com)